johntribbia/bouldergearlab/content/reviews/la-sportiva-prodigio-review/index.md

 I'll delve into the Prodigio's strengths and weaknesses, and shed light on its suitability for the dedicated ultra-distance runner.

-**Pros:**

-- Softer midsole: Designed for comfort and protection over long distances
+Pros: - Softer midsole: Designed for comfort and protection over long distances

 - Lightweight: Weighs under 9.6 oz / US9 sample